loureirovinicius/loureirovinicius/README.md

 ![](https://komarev.com/ghpvc/?username=loureirovinicius&color=blue)

 ## Here are some details:
-- 💻 I currently develop some projects using **front-end technologies**
+- 💻 I currently develop some projects using **infrastructure and cloud technologies**
-- 🏫 I'm currently working on **small JavaScript projects**
-- 📖 I’m currently learning **Vue.js** and **ECMAScript 6 Funcionalities**
+- 📖 I’m currently learning **Terraform** and **improving my AWS knowledge**
-- 🤔 I’m looking for help with **Kubernetes**
-- 💼 Take a look at my portfolio, if you're interested: **https://loureirovinicius.github.io/**
-- ⚡ Fun Fact: I used to maintain a Transformice server with some friends
+- ⚡ Fun Fact: I used to maintain a Transformice server with some friends :)

 ## Connect with me: